Simone Biles’ quest for record-extending 9th US Gymnastics Championship title begins - KESQ

 Biles’ fellow all-around Olympic champion Suni Lee finished in fourth place Friday, while reigning Olympic floor champion Jade Carey finished in eighth place.

+The women’s team to compete at the Olympics will be chosen after the trials, with the winner of the all-around competition at the trials automatically making the team, according to NBC.

-If Biles can maintain the lead on Sunday, she will qualify for her third Olympic Games and return to the competition where, three years ago, she experienced the “twisties” – a mental block causing gymnasts to lose track of their body positions – and had to withdraw from several events.
+If Biles can qualify for her third Olympic Games, she will return to the competition where, three years ago, she experienced the “twisties” – a mental block causing gymnasts to lose track of their body positions – and had to withdraw from several events.

 Meanwhile, Brody Malone ended the first day of the men’s competition with a comfortable lead, ahead of Fred Richard and Maksim Kan.